grafana/mimir/docs/sources/operators-guide/configure/configuring-tsdb-block-upload.md

 # Configuring TSDB block upload

 Grafana Mimir supports uploading of historic TSDB blocks, sourced from f.ex.
-Prometheus, Thanos, or Grafana Mimir itself.
+Prometheus or Grafana Mimir itself.

 **Note**: Please read about limitations related to importing blocks from Thanos in